rec/safer/README.rst

     The arguments mean the same as for built-in ``open()``, except these:

+      follow_symlinks:
+        If true, overwrite the file pointed to and not the symlink

       make_parents:
         If true, create the parent directory of the file if it doesn't exist

       delete_failures:
-        If true, the temporary file is deleted if there is an exception
+        If set to false, any temporary files created are not deleted if there is an exception

-      follow_symlinks:
-        If true, overwrite the file pointed to and not the symlink

       temp_file:
         If true, use a disk file and os.rename() at the end, otherwise